-I am a full-stack developer and creative coder based in Atlanta, where I also studied Computer Science and Industrial Design at Georgia Tech.
-My primary tools are React, NodeJS, and Processing, and I am currently exploring more WebGL.
-You can find me on these websites:
+I am a full-stack developer and creative coder based in Atlanta, where I also studied Computer Science and minored in Industrial Design at Georgia Tech.
+My current focus is connecting networks of people and ideas through the use of experimental interfaces both online and in physical space.

 Linelabs is an online visualization tool that encourages people to discover relationships between dozens of linear urban infrastructure reuse projects around the world.
 I am building this project for Generator, a nonprofit studio cultivating ideas about the future of cities.

 ScreenLinks in an experiment to create concert or event visuals that audiences can easily play with from their phone’s web browser and collectively share on a large screen.
 The project aimed to give audience members a more personal way to connect with and influence a performance by providing controls that could be used at any time.
 Iterations of this project include a Space Invaders-style game that let players activate concert visuals, a drawing tool for Georgia State’s CMII Opening Day, and a multiplayer game for the Chemistry advertising agency.

 Quirky website for a restaurant.
 Design by Christopher Knowles.

 A webapp allowing a client to generate an always changing logo.
 Rules are designed by Christopher Knowles.